Varedis/spectre-test-runner/README.md

 If you are having trouble, you may be missing prerequisites for either PhantomJS or CasperJS, you can find a list of CasperJS prerequisites [here](http://docs.casperjs.org/en/latest/installation.html#prerequisites)

+# Installation

+	npm install -g spectre-test-runner

+# Usage

+Running a test is easy, simply run the following command with the path to the spec file that you want to run:

+	spectre spec/wikipedia.spec.json

 # TODO list

 The following list is in the priority order of things that are still on the the TODO list: